 Next, set up a second ad to run at the same time with different creative.
 You can replace the first variation of your ad design with the second variant by clicking “Choose File” and uploading the second design.

-Everything about the second ad should be exactly the same — timing, budget, CPM bid, targeting, and click-through URL — except for the change in creative that you’re testing.
-When two ads run with the same targeting and CPM bid, the BookBub Ads platform will randomly choose which ad any given user within that targeted audience will see.
+Everything about the second ad should be exactly the same — timing, budget, CPM or CPC bid, targeting, and click-through URL — except for the change in creative that you’re testing.
+When two ads run with the same targeting and bid amount, the BookBub Ads platform will randomly choose which ad any given user within that targeted audience will see.
 This means that you should get a similar number of impressions for each version.
 Running both versions simultaneously ensures that you’re testing the impact of the design change, and not another factor like timing or day of the week.

 Once you create the second ad, make both ads live.
 When the campaign is over, you can see which version had a higher CTR — that’s the winning design!